Luca Percassi

 Gianluca 'Luca' Percassi (born 25 August 1980 in Milan) is an Italian retired footballer.

 A defender, Percassi came through the youth system at Atalanta, before signing for Chelsea as a 17-year-old, along with teammate Samuele Dalla Bona.
 Unlike Dalla Bona, however, he struggled to break into Chelsea's first team and only made two appearances, both as a substitute.
-He joined Monza on a free transfer in October 2000, and then had spells with Alzano and Spezia.
+He joined Monza on a free transfer in October 2000 and then had spells with Alzano and Spezia.

 In 2004, he retired from football to enter into entrepreneurship, following his father's footsteps.

-In June 2010 his father Antonio Percassi acquired football club Atalanta, the first club of Luca Percassi, from the Ruggeri family.
+In June 2010 his father Antonio Percassi acquired the football club, Atalanta, the first club of Luca Percassi, from the Ruggeri family.
 Luca Percassi became the CEO (Amministratore Delegato) of Atalanta.